rohan-v8rma/Java-Juggernaut/README.md

 - `IndexOutOfBoundsException` : Index to an iterable object is out of range.
   - `ArrayIndexOutOfBoundsException`
   - `StringIndexOutOfBoundsException`
 - `IllegalArgumentException` : An unchecked exception in Java that is thrown to indicate an illegal or unsuitable argument passed to a method.
-It is one of the most common exceptions that occur in Java
+It is one of the most common exceptions that occur in Java.
-- InputMismatchException
+- `InputMismatchException`

 > ***NOTE:*** Often, these three categories are broken down into checked and unchecked classifications—error and runtime exceptions are grouped together as unchecked, which, per their name, are not checked at compile time and can result in runtime errors.